sanchezcarlosjr/-refinedev-mui-autocomplete/README.md

 This package provides the `useAutocomplete` hook, designed to integrate Refine's data fetching capabilities with Material UI's `Autocomplete` component.
 It simplifies fetching and managing options for autocomplete inputs within a Refine application.

+# Why?
+Because we need to support React 19 and @mui/material 17, we bring this package.

 ## Installation